-If what Dragon should have transcribed is listed: say choose n (the number of the correct line).
-You can also pick the correct choice by double-clicking it or using the down arrow and Enter key.
+If what Dragon should have transcribed is listed: say choose n (the number of the correct line-you can also pick by double-clicking or using the down arrow and Enter key).

-If no choice is quite correct but one is close, you can save time by modifying it instead of entering it yourself: click it, or say modify n or edit n.
-In our illustration, you could say "edit 1" to bring up "Madison", then "backspace 4" then "Y S S E N".
+If no choice is quite correct but one is close: save time by modifying it instead of entering it yourself: click it, or say edit n (in our illustration, you could say "edit 1" then "backspace 4" then "Y S S E N").

-If what Dragon should have transcribed is NOT listed:

-enter it, then say click OK or press Enter.
-In our example, you could say "cap M A D Y S S E N" then "click OK".
+If what Dragon should have transcribed is NOT listed: enter it then say click OK or press Enter (in our example, you could say "cap M A D Y S S E N").